-Etiquette Tips for a Job Interview Held Over Lunch or Dinner
+Etiquette Tips for a Job Interview Held in a Restaurant

 These days, it’s not uncommon for job interviews to take place over a meal instead of in an office environment.
 If you find yourself called in for an interview in a restaurant, here are some etiquette tips to keep in mind.